top of page

 Overview

-(2) In a joint project with Gunnar Björnsson, I explore norms of weight-giving: norms calling for a balancing in the weight given to different persons and groups over time.
+(2) In a joint project with Gunnar Björnsson, I explore norms of weight-giving: norms calling for a balance in the weight given to different persons and groups over time.
 We argue that these norms unify and explain a wide range of moral and political phenomena, including many responses to benefitting (e.g., gratitude) and wrongdoing (e.g., blame, "negative partiality")

 Publications